 A student who accumulates 3 tardies and/or 3 early departures will not be considered for perfect attendance.

-Intervention Procedures
+3 tardies and/or 3 early departures count as 1 absence.

-Tardies:
+Intervention Procedures: Tardies:

-A student should have no more than 9 tardies for the entire school year.
+A student should have no more than 15 tardies for the entire school year.

-- A student who accumulates 3 tardies will not be considered for perfect attendance. - If a student accrues 6 tardies, parents will receive a letter. - If a student accrues 9 tardies, parents will be required to attend an Attendance Intervention Meeting. - If a student accrues 15 tardies: - o He/she will lose After-School privileges for one week. - If a student accrues 20 tardies: - o He/she will lose After-School privileges for one month. - If a student accrues 25 tardies: - o He/she will lose After-School privileges for the remainder of the school year. - o He/she may no longer be eligible for field trips.
+- A student who accumulates 3 tardies and/or early departures will not be considered for perfect attendance. - If a student accrues 9 tardies, parents will receive a letter. - If a student accrues 15 tardies, parents will receive a letter and will be required to attend an Attendance Intervention Meeting. - If a student accrues 20 tardies: - They will lose After School privileges for two weeks. - If a student accrues 30 tardies: - o They will lose After School privileges for the remainder of the school year. - o They may no longer be eligible for field trips.